dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

 ### Overview

 The aggregate data exchange service allows for data exchange between a *source* instance of DHIS 2 and a *target* instance of DHIS 2.
 A data exchange can be *external*, for which the target instance is different/external to the source instance.
-A data exchange can also be *internal*, for which the target is the same as the source instance.
-The aggregate data exchange source can contain multiple source requests, where a source request corresponds roughly to an analytics API request.
+A data exchange can also be *internal*, for which the target instance is the same as the source instance.
+The aggregate data exchange source can contain multiple source requests, where a source request roughly corresponds to an analytics API request.

 The data value will be retrieved and transformed into the *data value set* format, and then pushed to the target instance of DHIS 2.
 The aggregate data exchange service supports *identifier schemes* to allow for flexibility in mapping metadata between instances.

 Data will be retrieved and aggregated from the source instance using the analytics engine.
 This implies that data elements, aggregate indicators, data set reporting rates and program indicators can be referenced in the request to the source instance.
 A source request also contains periods, where both fixed and relative periods are supported, and organisation units.
+Any number of *filters* can be applied to a source request.

 A data exchange can be run as a scheduled job, where the data exchange can be set to run at a specific interval.
 A data exchange can also be run on demand through the API.

-To create and manipulate aggregate data exchanges, the `F_AGGREGATE_DATA_EXCHANGE_PUBLIC_ADD` or `F_AGGREGATE_DATA_EXCHANGE_PRIVATE_ADD` and `F_AGGREGATE_DATA_EXCHANGE_DELETE` authorities are required.
+To create and manipulate aggregate data exchanges, the `F_AGGREGATE_DATA_EXCHANGE_PUBLIC_ADD` / `F_AGGREGATE_DATA_EXCHANGE_PRIVATE_ADD` and `F_AGGREGATE_DATA_EXCHANGE_DELETE` authorities are required.

+The aggregate data exchange definitions are regular metadata in DHIS 2, meaning that the definitions can be imported and exported between instances of DHIS 2.
+The exception is credentials (usernames and access tokens) which will not be exposed in metadata exports.
+Credentials are encrypted in storage to provide an additional layer of security.

-The aggregate data exchange service is introduced in version 2.39, which means that the source instance of DHIS 2 must be version 2.39 or later.
-Because the DHIS 2 data value set format is used when pushing data, the target instance can be any DHIS 2 version.
+The aggregate data exchange service was introduced in version 2.39, which means that the source instance of DHIS 2 must be version 2.39 or later.
+The regular DHIS 2 data value set format is used when pushing data, which means that the target instance can be any DHIS 2 version.

 ### Authentication